A petition has been initiated in the House of Commons to decriminalize the use of plants with psychedelic properties in Canada.

 Magic mushrooms contain psilocybin and psilocin, which are hallucinogenic chemicals.

-These compounds are banned under the Controlled Drugs and Substances Act.
+You can buy magic mushrooms online in Canada, even though these compounds are currently banned under the Controlled Drugs and Substances Act.

 According to Health Canada, psilocybin and psilocin produce effects similar to LSD or lysergic acid diethylamide.